 To have a working HR structure in place helps to align human resources management with an organization’s overall strategy and its vision, mission, and values; to treat employees fairly, consistently, and in compliance with the law; to identify best practices, and finally also to control expenses and risks.

 In the crisis, senior business leaders start to realize: people are the most crucial asset of each organization.
 Performance or underperformance, motivation or demotivation, orientation, or disorientation can decide on the success or failure of an enterprise.
 Furthermore, personnel costs are, in many industries, often the single most significant cost effort for an employer.

-For all reasons mentioned above, organizations should have a capable control instrument in place to steer on the one hand their most precious resource (the people) and on the other hand to control significant expenses.
+For all reasons mentioned above, organizations should have a capable control instrument in place to steer on the one hand their most precious resource (the people) and, on the other hand, to control significant expenses – HR Governance.

-This course is accredited by HR Certification Institute (HRCI)
+This course verified by the HR Certification Institute (HRCI)

-You might be interested in another Human Resources workshops as continual improvement paths.
+You might be interested in other Human Resources workshops as continual improvement paths.

 HR governance encompasses the oversight and leadership of HR strategy, related policy, and program results.
-More specifically, HR governance is comprised of two components: formal governance and internal HR governance.
-Formal governance involves the Board of Directors, and ideally, a standing HR or Compensation Committee.
+More specifically, HR governance comprised of two components: formal management and internal HR governance.
+Legal governance involves the Board of Directors, and ideally, a standing HR or Compensation Committee.
 Internal HR governance consists of the CEO and management team’s approach and strategy to HR management and program efficiency and effectiveness.

 With all the concern today around corporate governance, effective HR governance also facilitates compliance with legal and ethical obligations relating to people management practices.
 Having a proper HR governance structure in place can even impact the way an organization does business and makes decisions at the highest levels — right up to and including its board of directors.